DigitalPublishingToolkit/Money-Lab-Reader/md/4_4-costanzo.md

 storms.
 We are not limited by economics but by a failed political economy that protects existing class and economic structures.

-[Fig. 12: Aaron Burr Society poster for performance series at Pine Box Rock Shop in Bushwick Brooklyn, 2014.](media/Images_Costanzo/Fig_12_A.jpg)
+![Fig. 12: Aaron Burr Society poster for performance series at Pine Box Rock Shop in Bushwick Brooklyn, 2014.
+](media/Images_Costanzo/Fig_12_A.jpg)

 `Fig. 12: Aaron Burr Society poster for performance series at Pine Box Rock Shop in Bushwick Brooklyn, 2014.`{.caption}